-Built in the 1860s, this was one of the first structures in city, and is now listed in the National Register of Historic Places and is a Recorded Texas Historic Landmark.
+Built in the 1860s, this was one of the first structures in city, and is now listed in the National Register of Historic Places and as a Recorded Texas Historic Landmark.
 It houses an art museum featuring oil paintings, bronzes and primitive artifacts.
 Open 10 a.m.-5 p.m.
 Sat. and 1-5 p.m.
 Sun....

 Includes artifacts and fossil displays, Acrocanthosaurus bones, and dinosaur footprint casts.
 Open 10 a.m.-4 p.m.
-Tue.–Sat.
+Thu.-Sat.
 Last tour of the day begins at 3 p.m.
 Admission charge.
 3102 F.M.
-205 , approximately four miles west of town via U.S. 67.
+205. Approximately four miles west of town via U.S. 67.

 When the water is low, put your feet into dinosaur footprints set in the Paluxy riverbed 113 million years ago.
 A replica of the tracks is available for viewing.
 Multi-use trails meander through the uplands.
 This park is popular year-round with mountain bikers, campers and RVers.
 Admission charg...

 More than 100 dinosaurs inhabit a 22-acre park setting.
 Includes walking trail, museum, picnic area and fossil dig for children.
 Open 9 a.m.-6 p.m. daily.
 Admission charge.
 F.M.
-205 at Park Road 59. www.dinoworld.net.
+205 at Park Road 59. www.dinoworld.net

-Built in 1919 and originally named Snyders Drugless Sanitarium, today the facility is a Recorded Texas Historic Landmark and provides accommodations and Paluxy River views.
+Built in 1919 and originally named Snyders Drugless Sanitarium, today the facility is a Recorded Texas Historic Landmark.
+It provides accommodations and Paluxy River views.
 205 SW Barnard St. www.innontheriver.com

-This 11,000-acre ranch, lodge and conference center offers daily tours.
-An 80-acre lake offers catch-and-release bass fishing.
+This large ranch, lodge and conference center offers daily tours.
+A lake offers catch-and-release bass fishing.
 Upland bird hunting available.
+Reservations recommended. .
 Take U.S. 67 nine miles south to C.R.
 2013.

 Includes items associated with local history, as well as fossils and relics.
 Open 11 a.m.-4 p.m.
 Tue.-Sat.
 Elm and Vernon streets.

 Plan your Texas trip then take your Passport with you.